Anassatti/AppiumFramework_Cloud/README.md

 # AppiumFramework_Cloud
-This repo contains mobile automation framework using appium and the test execute on the cloud BrowserStack, include parallel execution
+This repo runs mobile automation solutions on the cloud environment(BrowserStack).

 **Technologies**